allanino/rnn-music-of-the-day/about.md

 disqus: true
 ---

+**UPDATE:** The latest composition to be posted here is from July 14, 2016, ending about one year of daily compositions.

 Each day we post a music composed by a trained Recurrent Neural Network (RNN).

 This is just for fun.
 I am not claiming this music to be superior or even equal in